jtlocsei/electric-with-firebase-auth/README.md

 **Security Notes**:
 - Never commit the Firebase Admin SDK JSON file to version control
 - The `.gitignore` file already excludes `.secret/` to help prevent this
-- For production deployment, use environment variables for Firebase credentials instead of JSON files
+- For production deployment, use an environment variable to specify the path of the Firebase secret JSON file instead of hard coding it.
 - The `DebugInfo` component in `main.cljc` exposes sensitive information and should never be used in production

 **Further Reading**: